AnySoftKeyboard/LanguagePack/README.md

 and can be installed by all without any costs.

-Licence
+License
 -------

 The language-specific files in this language pack have a dual license.
-Bot the [BSD 2-Clause License](http//opensource.org/licenses/bsd-license.php) as the
+Both the [BSD 2-Clause License](http//opensource.org/licenses/bsd-license.php) as the
 [Creative Commons, Attribution 4.0 (unported)](https://creativecommons.org/licenses/by/4.0/deed.en)